mgechev/angularjs-in-patterns/README.md

 Once given expression have been tokenized it is cached internally, because of performance concerns.

-The terminal expressions in the AngularJS DSL are defined as follows:
+The terminal expressions in the Angular 1 DSL are defined as follows:

 ```JavaScript
 var OPERATORS = {